se-for-sci/se-for-sci.github.io/content/week10/debugging.md

 - The idea is simple:

-  - Insert `printf` or `write` statements at strategic locations in the code to gather information and try to pinpoint the faulty code line
+  - Insert `print` statements at strategic locations in the code to gather information and try to pinpoint the faulty code line
   - Advantages over other forms of debugging:
     - Easy to use and always works